zschocke2/courses-part-1-workshop-handleseminar-halle-2019-zschocke/chapter1.md

 # Read the resampled signal from the nested list signal_approx
 hf_rs <-

-# Plot the new data
+# Plot the first 10 seconds of the resampled data
+plot(
 ```

 `@solution`